Biden tells Netanyahu Gaza hospital hit ‘appears’ to be ‘by the other team, not you’

-President Biden arrived in Israel on Wednesday where he told Prime Minister Benjamin Netanyahu that an explosion at a hospital in Gaza was not caused by Israel but “appears” to be the responsibility of “the other team.”
+President Biden arrived in Israel on Wednesday and told Prime Minister Benjamin Netanyahu that an explosion at a hospital in Gaza was not caused by Israel but “appears” to be the responsibility of “the other team.”

+Biden had said in a statement before he departed Israel that he instructed his national security team to “continue gathering information about what exactly happened.”

-The president arrived Wednesday morning local time in Israel for a whirlwind trip to the Jewish state amid rising tensions in the Middle East.
-Terrorist attacks by Hamas, a militant group that controls Gaza, that left more than 1,000 Israelis dead.
-Israel’s retaliation on Gaza has killed thousands there and raised alarms about a growing humanitarian crisis.
+The president arrived Wednesday morning local time for a whirlwind trip amid rising tensions in the Middle East.
+Terrorist attacks by Hamas, a militant group that controls Gaza, left more than 1,000 Israelis dead, and Israel’s retaliation on Gaza has killed thousands there and raised alarms about a growing humanitarian crisis.

 The trip became increasingly fraught after a hospital explosion in Gaza on Tuesday that killed hundreds of people, including patients who were seeking treatment and refuge amid heavy aerial bombardment by Israel over the last week.

-Hamas and some Arab nations blamed the explosion on an Israeli airstrike, while the Israel Defense Forces said it was caused by a wayward rocket fired by another Palestinian militant group.
+Hamas and some Arab nations blamed the explosion on an Israeli airstrike, while the Israeli military said it was caused by a wayward rocket fired by another Palestinian militant group.
 The incident has sparked concerns about a wider conflict in the region as protests erupted in the West Bank and in neighboring countries.

 Biden was originally expected to travel to Jordan during his trip to the Middle East for meetings with leaders of Jordan, Egypt and the Palestinian Authority.
 That portion of the trip was scrapped in the aftermath of the hospital explosion, however, with an announcement made by the White House as Biden was boarding Air Force One.